-BS in Natural Resource Science and Managment with Emphasis in Fisheries and Wildlife Sciences
+BS in Natural Resource Science and Management with Emphasis in Fisheries and Wildlife Sciences

 Degree Program Description

 The Natural Resource Science and Management degree with an emphasis in Fisheries and Wildlife Sciences has a strong focus on taxonomy and adds additional required courses on research and management techniques.
-The degree addresses the science, art, and craft of creating, managing, using, conserving, and repairing natural and human-dominated ecosystems, in a sustainable manner, to meet desired societal goals.
-The degree has elements that belong to the biological, physical, social, political and managerial sciences that are applied to conserving plant and animal species in forests, grasslands, rivers and streams, and urban areas.
-The degree also develops students' skills in working with diverse groups of people.
 Students with degrees in Natural Resource Science and Management with an emphasis in Fisheries and Wildlife work as conservation biologists, ecologists, fisheries biologists, ornithologists, and wildlife biologists.

 Emphasis Area Requirement